steveshogren/blog-source/source/_posts/2016-02-06-haskell-is-the-dark-souls-of-programming.markdown

    print x
 ```

 So simple!
 This is why laugh at my NodeJS loving friends!
-What a bunch of Cretans.
+What a bunch of cretins.

 ```
 > stack build